Department of Aerospace Studies

 The first two years of the four-year program constitute the General Military Course (GMC).
 GMC courses are open to any University student.
 Students enrolling in these courses do not incur any military service obligation.
 (Exception: Air Force scholarship recipients incur a commitment at the beginning of their sophomore year.)
 The GMC curriculum consists of the following: four one-credit Aerospace Studies courses; a non-credit leadership laboratory each semester, which introduces students to U.S. Air Force history and environment, customs, courtesies, drill and ceremonies, and leadership skills; and Physical Training (PT) at least twice weekly.

-Field training consists of a four-week, 3-credit Aerospace Studies course conducted at Maxwell AFB AL. It provides students an opportunity to 1) observe Air Force units and people at work, 2) participate in marksmanship, survival, athletics, and leadership training activities, 3) experience aircraft orientation flights, and 4) work with contemporaries from other colleges and universities.
+Field training consists of a 13-day, 3-credit Aerospace Studies course conducted at Maxwell AFB AL. It provides students an opportunity to 1) observe Air Force units and people at work, 2) participate in marksmanship, survival, athletics, and leadership training activities, 3) work with contemporaries from other colleges and universities.
 Transportation from the legal residence of the cadet to the field training base and return, food, lodging, and medical and dental care are provided by the Air Force.

 Professional Officer Course (POC)